PHI Definition and 18 HIPAA Identifiers

 ePHI PHI in electronic form Yes

-De-identification: two lawful methods
+HIPAA recognizes two lawful methods to de-identify PHI:

 PHI De-identified